zacscodingclub/private-label-classroom-notes/README.md

     2. Look at broad categories top sellers
     3. Then drill in sub-categories to see what's dominating those areas
     4. Then, note the related searches for these sub-categories (these searches are key to getting to the 1st page!)
+    5. Customers also viewed (write down)
+    6. Spy Hot New Releases, Top Rated, Most Wished For for product ideas

 Day 4.: